augustjanse/opencensus-java/report.md

 3. Are the results of your tool consistent with existing coverage tools?

+Yes, the results of our tools are consistent with the existing coverage tools.
+Test cases for branches which are uncovered previously are added without disturbing the original test cases.
+Therefore, the coverage rate has been improved.
+For example, regarding convertToJson (JsonConversionUtils), the previous test cases leave out branch 1,3,6,7,11.
+By using the newly added test cases, braches 1,3,6 can be tested.

 ### Coverage improvement

 Show the comments that describe the requirements for the coverage.